What is a hypervisor?

 Hypervisors address the above constraint by aggregating the resources of virtualised physical servers (such as memory, network bandwidth and CPU cycles) and then allocating those resources to virtual environments, called virtual machines.
 Hypervisors are also known as virtual machine monitors (VMM).
 A VM is essentially a software-based computer, with access to the same resources as a physical computer, including an OS and apps.
 However, a hypervisor lets you run multiple VMs as guests, thereby using the physical resources of the underlying host machine much more efficiently.
 Each VM can act as a dedicated machine for every service, app or operating system, allowing you, for example, to run multiple different OSs on a single server.
 The hypervisor also separates the VMs logically, which protects each individual VM against the effects of problems with other individual VMs on the same hypervisor, such as crashing, errors, or security attacks.

-Top 10 benefits of hypervisors
+Benefits of hypervisors

 Types of hypervisors